Best Mattress Pads and Protectors – Top Picks and Buyer’s Guide

 Weight: Most pads and protectors are lightweight, and weigh no more than four pounds, making them easy to move and adjust for most adults.
 This puts them at an advantage over certain types of toppers, such as latex and memory foam models, which can weigh more than five times as much.

 Price: Because pads and protectors tend to be low-priced, cost is not a major concern for most shoppers.
-The vast majority of pads and protectors sold today are priced less than $50.
+However, some models may be priced at $200 or higher.

 Warranty: A select number of pad and protector manufacturers offer warranty coverage for their products, while most do not.
 Warranty coverage may last anywhere from three to 15 years.
 However, given the low price of replacing pads and toppers, warranty coverage is not a major selling point for most shoppers.